 To support contact tracing, employers should consider introducing shift bubbles or shift buddies, if possible.
 This means asking staff to work in pairs, or very small numbers (bubbles), so you can keep tabs on exactly who they have been in close contact with.
 Employees should not mix with anyone outside of their pairing or bubble whilst on your premises.

-If a confirmed case of COVID-19 has occurred in your business, the government has developed a series of sector specific early outbreak management action cards which can be downloaded or printed and provide key steps to help you quickly identify, report and respond to any potential COVID-19 outbreaks within the local community.
-These can be accessed through the government's Reporting an Outbreak resource site.
+If a confirmed case of COVID-19 has occurred in your business, the government has developed a series of sector-specific early outbreak management action cards which can be downloaded or printed and provide key steps to help you quickly identify, report and respond to any potential COVID-19 outbreaks within the local community.

 Your business does not need to close if someone tests positive, but you should follow this cleaning advice to reduce the risk of the disease spreading to other employees: